Length 8.5 km (5.3 miles), terrain rolling hills

 |Trail in the Casa de Campo with spring wildflowers|

 There are lots of trails criss-crossing the landscape, but this route will take an easy-to-follow loop along the main trails.
-But once you've gotten to know it a bit, you might want to explore other trails wandering through this extended area.
+But once you've gotten to know it a bit, you might want to explore other trails weaving their way through this extended area.

 If you are staying anywhere in central Madrid, you can easily get to the start of this run, just west of the royal palace.
 Or, if you are staying further away (or you want to avoid running uphill to get back into town) you can take the Metro to the Lago station (Linea 10 towards Puerta del Sur).
 This will place you at the southwest corner of the Campo lake, right on the route.